Purpose

 Note

-For OceanBase Database V4.2.5, the EVENT feature supports executing call statements to invoke stored procedures starting from V4.2.5 BP2.
-Additionally, when setting the start or end time, time expressions and functions are now supported.
+Starting from OceanBase Database V4.3.5 BP2, the EVENT feature supports executing call statements to invoke stored procedures, and allows specifying start or end times using time expressions and functions.

 Notice

-By default, the EVENT feature is disabled.
-To enable it, execute the command SET GLOBAL event_scheduler = 1;.
-For more information about this parameter, see event_scheduler.
+By default, EVENT is disabled.
+You need to execute the SET GLOBAL event_scheduler = 1; command to enable it.
+For more information about this configuration item, see event_scheduler.

 Privilege requirements

-The user who executes this statement must have the CREATE privilege.
+The user executing this statement must have the CREATE privilege.
 For more information about privileges in OceanBase Database, see Privilege types in MySQL mode.

 Syntax